Primary & Secondary Sources for the Sciences

 Practice GuidelineDirections or principles to assist health care practitioners with patient care decisions for specific clinical circumstances.

-Systematic ReviewSeeks to answer a specific research question by identifying, appraising and synthesizing empirical evidence that meets specific criteria for inclusion, using explicit and reproducible methods to minimize bias.
+Systematic ReviewSeeks to answer a specific research question by identifying, appraising and synthesizing previously published research.
+Learn more about systematic reviews and other review types

-Systematized ReviewAttempt to include elements of systematic review process while stopping short of systematic review.
+Systematized ReviewAttempt to include elements of systematic review process while stopping short of a full systematic review.
 Typically conducted as postgraduate student assignment.

 Rapid Reviews, Scoping Reviews and other Review typesArticles which summarize previous research on a topic and which are limited in scope by timeframe or other factors.

 Primary and secondary sources can be found in research databases.
 Many databases contain both primary and secondary sources but include filters to limit your results to one of the source types listed above.
-Find research databases for your subject area in the research by subject guide for your course, topic or program or choose one of the following:
+Find research databases in the research by subject guide for your course, topic or program or choose one of the following:

 Databases for Primary Sources